 The Sopranos soundtrack for season 1, episode 1 features music by Sting, Jefferson Airplane and Connie Francis.
-This Vague Visages info article contains spoilers for the 1999 HBO episode.
+This Vague Visages info article contains spoilers for David Chase’s HBO series.
 Check out more music guides in the Soundtracks of Television section.

 Written and directed by David Chase, The Sopranos’ first episode primarily focuses on the perspective of series antihero Tony Soprano (James Gandolfini).
 The New Jersey mobster recalls a recent panic attack while speaking to his therapist, Dr. Melfi (Lorraine Bracco), and has a nightmare about a bird flying away with his penis.
 As a whole, “Pilot” explores themes of masculinity, vulnerability and loyalty, especially between two main members of the DiMeo crime family.
 Here’s every featured song in The Sopranos soundtrack for season 1, episode 1.